Senior School Scholarships

 Here is an example of a Maths Scholarship examination paper:

 Senior School Scholarships are awarded to celebrate commitment to a course of study and excellence within that subject.
 Pupils who demonstrate skill, aptitude and passion in a particular field become one of a small number of Hydesville scholars.

-The 2017/18 Senior School Scholarship Programme offers scholarships covering up to 50% of the tuition fees to prospective pupils who demonstrate potential and talent and who would flourish and benefit from the ethos and life at the school.
+Our Senior School Scholarship Programme offers a discount against tuition fees to prospective pupils who demonstrate potential and talent and who would flourish and benefit from the ethos and life at the school.

 Scholarships are offered in the following areas:

 Applications for Academic Awards are by invitation only.
 These are awarded on the basis of academic merit.
 Applicants will be invited by Hydesville Tower School to attend an interview and sit a Scholarship examination if they have reached a certain level during the School’s standard assessment.
 A standard assessment day can be arranged through the Admissions Manager, Mrs Christine Phillips.

 How to apply for an Academic Scholarship